MS-GPS-Hackathons/AI-Adoption-Workshop/README.md

 This whiteboard design session provides attendees with a practical scenario to design a secure, scalable Azure architecture supporting AI adoption for Contoso Health, a regional healthcare provider.

-Participants will analyze Contoso Health's business objectives, strategic vision, and current challenges.
-They will then define clear business requirements and address technical challenges by designing Azure architectures aligned with Azure best practices and the Microsoft Cloud Adoption Framework.
+Participants will analyze the customer's business objectives, strategic vision, and current challenges.
+They will then define clear business requirements and address technical challenges by designing Azure architectures aligned with Azure best practices, the Microsoft Cloud Adoption Framework, and Azure Well-Architected Framework.

 ## Workshop Delivery Flowchart